bunkerhillhealth/bunkerhill-sdk/inference-api/inference_api_python_client/README.md

 segmentation_destination_dirname (str): The directory where the downloaded segmentation data will be stored.

 ##### Returns:
-List[Inference]: A list of Inference objects.
+List[Inference]: A list of JSON Dicts, one for each Inference.

 _Notes:_